Senior Consultant | guidehouse

 Can you tell us a little about where each of you work and what you do?

-I am a planner at Kittelson & Associates.
+I am a Senior Consultant at Guidehouse.
 I’m interested in developing healthy communities through the connection of transportation and public health.
 My passion is developing pedestrian, bicycle, and public transit strategies to increase the health of the communities which I serve while also considering traffic-related injury prevention approaches.
 This often leads to working on health impact assessments, safety projects, and active transportation pedestrian and bicycle planning.

 Have you ever been in a mentoring relationship before?
 If so, what was your role?

 I am fortunate to have a number of people who I often seek advice from!
 Many of them, I have gained from various jobs and school over the years.
 This program has been wonderful in connecting pairs that may not otherwise have the opportunity to overlap.
 Juong has been able to add a unique perspective to my questions.
 It is also nice to have an unbiased opinion to ask questions about career guidance to!

 What prompted you to get involved with a mentorship program?

 I was intrigued by the program as YPT has been such an integral part of my networking experience during my career thus far.
 I have been able to connect with peers from a variety of places.
 This opportunity allowed me to connect with someone who can bring a different value to my time with YPT.
 Having someone to bounce ideas off and receive honest feedback is invaluable.